netxms/netxms-doc/admin/grafana-integration.rst

 The data source provides the possibility to view currently active :ref:`alarms` on all nodes or on a per node basis.
 To do this, you need to add a new Table Panel to your Grafana dashboard and then edit the Metrics section of the panel settings.
-If the |product_name| data source is set as the default data source, it should have been added to the panel automatically, if not, select the name of the installed |product_name| data source from the `Panel data source` list and press `Add query` to add the data source.`
+If the |product_name| data source is set as the default data source, it should have been added to the panel automatically.
+If not, select the name of the installed |product_name| data source from the `Panel data source` list and press `Add query` to add the data source.`